tisv2000/video-library-servlets/README.md

 ## Prerequisites

-On you machine you should have:
+On you machine you must have:

 - Java 14 or higher
 - Docker - for application start

-##How to get and run application
+## How to get and run application

+**First, make sure you have Docker up and running, and also that ports 8080 and 5432 are free.**

-The following script will clone the project from github repo, set permissions to execute start scripts and execute those scripts which will start docker containers for postgres and video library itself and set a network between them.
+The following script will clone the project from github repo, set permissions to execute start scripts and execute those scripts which will start docker containers for postgres and video library and set a network between them.
 ```
 git clone git@github.com:tisv2000/video-library-servlets.git